Skip to content

 EOF

-Reboot the system one more time
+Reboot the machine one final time:

 reboot